Skip to main content

 If you have recently applied for a change (within the last few months) this may not have been reflected in this invoice since it was generated earlier in the year.
 We will be running an update so you may get a corrected invoice in the next few weeks reflecting any changes.

 However, if you want to check, or you think that any of the information on the invoice is incorrect, in the first instance please contact us.
-They will record the issue and pass on to the appropriate SEPA contact.
+We will record the issue and pass on to the appropriate SEPA contact.

 The charging schemes page details how we interpret and apply charges.